 (Laplace {cross-}covariance kernels) or

-(copula {cross-}covariance kernels), where $U_t := F_Y(Y_t)$ and $F_Y$ denotes the marginal distribution of the strictly stationary process $\{Y_t\}_{t \in \IZ}$.
-Contrary to covariance functions, the {\it kernels} $\{\gamma_k(x_1 , x_2) | x_1,x_2 \in \R \}$ and $ \{\gammar_k(\tau_1,\tau_2)| \tau_1,\tau_2 \in [0,1]\}$ allow for a complete description of arbitrary bivariate distributions for the couples $(Y_t, Y_{t-k})$ and arbitrary bivariate copulas of the pairs $(U_t, U_{t-k})$, respectively, and thus escape the conditional location-scale paradigm discussed in Section~\ref{intro1}.
+(copula {cross-}covariance kernels), where $U_t := F(Y_t)$ and $F$ denotes the marginal distribution of the strictly stationary process $\{Y_t\}_{t \in\IZ}$ and $I \{A\}$ stands for the indicator function of $A$.
+Contrary to covariance functions, the {\it kernels} $\{\gamma_k(x_1 , x_2) | x_1,x_2 \in\R\}$ and $ \{ \gammar_k(\tau_1,\tau_2)| \tau_1,\tau_2 \in(0,1)\}$ allow for a complete description of arbitrary bivariate distributions for the couples $(Y_t, Y_{t-k})$ and the corresponding copulas, respectively, and thus escape the conditional location-scale paradigm discussed in Section~\ref{intro1}.
 They are able to account for sophisticated dependence features that covariance-based methods are unable to detect, such as time-irreversibility, tail dependence, varying conditional skewness or kurtosis, etc. And, in view of the desired separation between marginal and serial features expressed in Section~\ref{intro2}, special virtues, such as invariance/equivariance (with respect to continuous order-preserving marginal transformations), can be expected from the copula covariance kernels defined in \eqref{ccov}.

-Classical nonparametric spectral-based inference methods have proven quite effective {\citep{Granger1964,Bloomfield1976}}, essentially in a Gaussian context, where dependencies are fully characterized by autocovariance functions.
+Classical nonparametric spectral-based inference methods have proven quite effective (see, e.g., Granger \cite{Granger1964}, Bloomfield \cite{Bloomfield1976}), essentially in a Gaussian context, where dependencies are fully characterized by autocovariance functions.
 Therefore, it can be anticipated that similar methods, based on estimated versions of Laplace or copula spectral kernels (associated with Laplace and copula covariance kernels, respectively) would be quite useful in the study of series exhibiting those features that classical covariance-related spectra cannot account for.